Frequently Asked Questions about Ketso

 ALABBASI, Dalal; STELMA, Juup.
 (2018) Using Ketso in Qualitative Research With Female Saudi Teachers.
 Forum Qualitative Sozialforschung / Forum: Qualitative Social Research, [S.l.], v.
 19, n.
 2, apr.
 2018.
 ISSN 1438-5627.
 You can also see a video of Dalal talking about using Ketso in her research here.

 Ivashinenko, Nina (2014) Searching for a New Approach to Face Poverty on the Local Level, a Case Study in a Small Russian Town, Journal of Contemporary Central and Eastern Europe, 22:3, 403-419, DOI: 10.1080/0965156X.2014.988493

 McIntosh, A. J., Cockburn-Wootten, C. (2016) ‘Using Ketso for engaged tourism scholarship’, Annals of Tourism Research, Volume 56, January 2016, pages 148-151

-If you are using Ketso in community planning or other stakeholder engagement, this article may be a useful reference:
+If you are using Ketso in community planning or other stakeholder engagement, these articles may be a useful reference: